CopernicaMarketingSoftware/AMQP-CPP/README.md

 ````

 Just like many others methods in the Channel class, the declareQueue() method
-accept an integer parameter named 'flags'.
+accepts an integer parameter named 'flags'.
 This is a variable in which you can
 set method-specific options, by summing up all the options that are described in
 the documentation above the method.
 If you for example want to create a durable,
 auto-deleted queue, you can pass in the value AMQP::durable + AMQP::autodelete.